theNewDynamic/whatsnous.com/content/news/2015-10-27-nous-entertainment-sponsors-lama-tenzin-choegyal-trip-to-united-states.md

 images:
 - /uploads/splash.jpg
 file: "nous-entertainment-lama-tenzin-release-10-27-2015.pdf"
-excerpt: "Nous Entertainment announced that it is hosting the Venerable Lama Tenzin Choegyal, a noted humanitarian and Buddhist monk, during his Oct.
+description: "Nous Entertainment announced that it is hosting the Venerable Lama Tenzin Choegyal, a noted humanitarian and Buddhist monk, during his Oct.
 2015 visit to the United States."
 ---
 **NOUS ENTERTAINMENT SPONSORS LAMA TENZIN CHOEGYAL TRIP TO UNITED STATES** _Hosts Noted Humanitarian During Visit to New York, New Jersey_